genropy/genropy_saved/docs/genro/webpage_elements/toolbar.rst

 Definition
 ==========

-    The slotToolbar and the slotBar are used to create easily a toolbar.
+    They are the Genro way to easily create a toolbar.
 With toolbar we mean a set of icons, buttons, widgets and more over objects.

-    The only difference between the slotToolbar and slotBar is their transparency.
+    The only differences between the slotToolbar and slotBar are some CSS features (like transparency), so since their main features are common, we'll describe them speaking only of the slotToolbar.
+We'll describe their differences when we meet within the explanation.
-    The slotBar is transparent while the slotToolbar is not.

-    Since the others features are common, we talk only about the slotToolbar.

     The slotToolbar can be attached to any div::